james-hu/chat-about-video/README.md

 `ChatAboutVideo` and `Conversation` are generic classes.
 Use them without concrete generic type parameters when you want the flexibility to easily switch between ChatGPT and Gemini.

-Otherwise, you may want to use or cast objects to these types for convenience:
+Otherwise, you may want to use or cast objects to the following specific types for convenience:

 - `ChatAboutVideoWithChatGpt`
 - `ChatAboutVideoWithGemini`
 - `ConversationWithChatGpt`
 - `ConversationWithGemini`

-If you want to access the underlying API client, use the `getClient()` function on `ChatAboutVideo`.
+To access the underlying API client, use the `getClient()` function on the `ChatAboutVideo` instance.

 ## Cleaning up

-Intermediate files such like extracted frame images could be saved in local locations or somewhere in the cloud.
+Intermediate files, such as extracted frame images, can be saved locally or in the cloud.
-To clean up those files, remember to call the `end()` function on `Conversation` when you no longer need them.
+To remove these files when they are no longer needed, remember to call the `end()` function on the `Conversation` instance when the conversion finishes.

 ## Code examples